 In case you didn’t get it: Encourage people to talk about your business on all online channels possible or that make sense for your business.
 Therein lies the key, not only to increase the trustworthiness of your website but also to bring business to your website.

-What does domain authority tell you?
+What insights does domain authority provide?

 A domain authority says different things depending on how you measure it.
 For example, if you look at Domain Authority from Moz, Ahrefs or any other tool that uses backlink-related metrics to determine that metric.
 Then the DA will tell you things like: